Runway

-According to the International Civil Aviation Organization (ICAO), a runway is a "defined rectangular area on a land aerodrome prepared for the landing and takeoff of aircraft".
-Runways may be a man-made surface (often asphalt, concrete, or a mixture of both) or a natural surface (grass, dirt, gravel, ice, sand or salt).
+In aviation, a runway is an elongated, rectangular surface designed for the landing and takeoff of an aircraft.
+Runways may be a human-made surface (often asphalt, concrete, or a mixture of both) or a natural surface (grass, dirt, gravel, ice, sand or salt).
 Runways, taxiways and ramps, are sometimes referred to as "tarmac", though very few runways are built using tarmac.
 Takeoff and landing areas defined on the surface of water for seaplanes are generally referred to as waterways.
 Runway lengths are now commonly given in meters worldwide, except in North America where feet are commonly used.

 History

 In 1916, in a World War I war effort context, the first concrete-paved runway was built in Clermont-Ferrand in France, allowing local company Michelin to manufacture Bréguet Aviation military aircraft.

 In January 1919, aviation pioneer Orville Wright underlined the need for "distinctly marked and carefully prepared landing places, [but] the preparing of the surface of reasonably flat ground [is] an expensive undertaking [and] there would also be a continuous expense for the upkeep."